Brooks377/leftside_teamproject/proposal/proposal.md

 **Prediction**
 1. After the important relationships are determined, we will use regression models and machine learning to create an accurate predictor of list prices, grouped by neighborhood/tract (from 3/2024 to 3/2025).
+    - Predicted prices will change per desired listing
+        - We will include predicted high price, low price, and most likely price
     - Based on a predicted price, we will report the probability that a listing at this price is booked vs. available.
     - In addition, we will report the highest predicted price that has an *"acceptable"* probability of being booked.
         - What attributes are the biggest influences to this probability?